Poojachalla/Example_writage/stepper/stepper_how_to.md

 ## Use case

-### select a number between two limits, such as in a shopping cart or a product catalogue .
+-   select a number between two limits, such as in a shopping cart or a product catalogue .

 ## Features

-1. This component provides a basic stepper template which returns the selected number.
+-   This component provides a basic stepper template which returns the selected number.

 ## Percentage of re-use:

 90%

-# Getting Started
+# 2.Getting Started

-## Prerequisites
+## A. Prerequisites

 This is a getting started section for the Stepper component.
 It contains information about setting up and running your component in an application.